Toggle Menu

 Rollins College is expanding its offerings in the healthcare field, adding a new major and three new master degree programs.
 All of the programs are housed in the College of Professional Studies and will be offered through the Hamilton Holt School.

 The school recently opened its undergraduate major in healthcare management.
-And this fall, it will welcome the first students to the executive-style master’s programs in health services administration and applied behavior analysis and clinical science.
+And this fall, it will welcome the first students to the executive-style master’s programs in public health and applied behavior analysis and clinical science.

 All are aimed at meeting a growing demand in areas of healthcare management and related fields—an area that is expected to continue to grow quickly over the next decade.